 Before You Start

-To Brine Scallops
+To Brine the Scallops

-To Sear Scallops
+To Sear the Scallops

-- Transfer the scallops to a wire rack to drain excess oil while you prepare the sauce.
+- Transfer the scallops to a wire rack to drain the excess oil while you prepare the sauce.

 Hi Nami!
 I love your recipes and easy to follow instructions.
 I was wondering if I could use a seasoned cast-iron pan to sear the scallops instead of a stainless steel pan?